Temporal Cascading of Planning and Control for Quadrotor MPC: Experimental Setup

 \section{Experimental Setup}

-The proposed algorithm is evaluated in a real-world and a simulation environment with a realistic model that considers aerodynamic effects, as detailed in Appendix~\ref{sec:app_res_model}.
+The proposed algorithm is evaluated in both real-world and simulation environments using a realistic model that accounts for aerodynamic effects, as detailed in~\cite{foehn_agilicious_2022} and the supplementary material.
 For both real-world experiments and simulations, we utilize the high-end \emph{Offboard} drone.
 The specifications are summarized in Tab.~\ref{tab:offboard_specs}.
 The drone is controlled from a ground station via the low-latency Crossfire protocol (CRSF).
 The overall latency of the pipeline, from state estimate to control command, is typically around \unit[20]{ms}, including all processing and transmission delays with CRSF.
 The drone is equipped with the \texttt{Betaflight}~\cite{betaflight} lowest-level onboard controller, which tracks input body rates and total thrust.
-Therefore, the total thrust obtained from the states, i.e., the thrust derivatives, is used as the reference for the lowest-level controller.
-The flight experiments are conducted in a large industrial hall equipped with a motion-capture system providing state-estimation with millimeter accuracy at \unit[400]{Hz} across a volume spanning $\unit[25 \times 12 \times 4]{m}$.
+Therefore, the total thrust obtained from the rotor-thrust states is used as the reference for the lowest-level controller.
+The flight experiments are conducted in a large industrial hall equipped with a motion-capture system providing state estimation with millimeter accuracy at \unit[400]{Hz} across a volume spanning $\unit[25 \times 12 \times 4]{m}$.

-In the final evaluations, we employ two distinct experimental settings: the \emph{constant velocity environment} and the \emph{tracking environment}, which are described below.
-In both experiments, the obstacles can be smooth ellipses or nonsmooth cuboids.
+In the final evaluations, we employ three distinct experimental settings: the \emph{constant velocity environment}, the \emph{tracking environment}, and the motion-planning maze environment, which are described below.
+In these experiments, the obstacles can be smooth ellipses or nonsmooth cuboids.

 \textbf{Constant Velocity Environment. } In this simulation environment, we evaluate the control performance, including eight randomly moving dynamic obstacles, when aiming to fly at a constant speed of \unit[15]{$\frac{\mathrm{m}}{\mathrm{s}}$} at a specific height.
-The environment evaluates how early adaptation towards long-horizon prediction and short-horizon adaptation due to moving obstacles affects the closed-loop performance of maintaining a reference speed.
-More details on the environment are given in App.~\ref{sec:app_param_const_vel}.
+The environment evaluates how early adaptation towards long-horizon prediction and short-horizon adaptation due to moving obstacles affect the closed-loop performance of maintaining a reference speed.
+More details on the environment are given in the supplementary material.